percona/pxb-docs/docs/xbcloud-gcs.md

 !!! admonition "See also"

-    [Google storage classes - the default Google storage class depends on the storage class of the bucket](https://cloud.google.com/storage/docs/changing-default-storage-class)
+    [Google storage classes - the default Google storage class depends on the storage class of the bucket :octicons-link-external-16:](https://cloud.google.com/storage/docs/changing-default-storage-class)